 According to Se-Woong Koo, editor of the Korea Exposé blog and one of the first to write about the phrase in English, Hell Chosun is “an infernal feudal kingdom stuck in the nineteenth century.”
 In the words of historian-activist Park No-ja (aka Vladimir Tikhonov, a naturalized South Korean citizen from Russia), it is “a reference to the past [Chosun] dynasty… [which] alludes to a regressive society where the inheritance of status is almost fully institutionalized.”
 Pre-modern Korea, in other words, and a place with little opportunity for upward mobility.

-The meaning and explanatory value of this trendy buzzword is prodded further in the latest issue of Korea Analysis, a French language Korean Studies journal based in Paris.1)Steven Denney, «Hell Chosun», expression de l’insatisfaction de la jeunesse sudcoréenne, Korea Analysis no. 9 (2016): 42-45.
-There, Steven Denney finds that memes like Hell Chosun are used in South Korea by certain segments of society (and those ostensibly representing them) to express an angst or uncertainty about present and future conditions.
+I prod a bit further the meaning and explanatory value of this trendy buzzword in the latest issue of Korea Analysis, a French language Korean Studies journal based in Paris.1)Steven Denney, «Hell Chosun», expression de l’insatisfaction de la jeunesse sudcoréenne, Korea Analysis no. 9 (2016): 42-45.
+There, I find that memes like Hell Chosun are used in South Korea by certain segments of society (and those ostensibly representing them) to express an angst or uncertainty about present and future conditions.

 However, alternative measures offer a slightly different picture.
 As one JTBC-sponsored 1boon/Kakao online poll indicates, the Hell Chosun meme is less an expression of pessimism about growth projections or job prospects than it is frustration with current political conditions.
 Indeed, among those answering the online poll question “How do you view the ‘Hell Chosun’ phenomenon?,” nearly half (46%) answered “distrust of government.”
 27 percent answered “insecurity about the future” and 13 percent answered “unfavorable working conditions.”
 If so, Hell Chosun (among those who believe Korea is a medieval hell at all) is an epithet used to discursively slam the incumbent government.